Life Insurance with Leukemia.

 What rate (or price) can I qualify for?

-For example, it’s pretty safe to say that if you are still actively treating your Leukemia (regardless of what kind it is) or you’ve just recently gone into remission (less that 6 months ago) chances are you’re not going to be able to qualify for a traditional term or whole life insurance policy.
+For example, it’s pretty safe to say that if you are still actively treating your Leukemia (regardless of what kind it is) or you’ve just recently gone into remission (less than six months ago), chances are you’re not going to be able to qualify for a traditional term or whole life insurance policy.

 This is because…

-Most life insurance companies (if not all) are going to want to see that you have fully gone into remission and that you are able to demonstrate that you have been cancer/symptom free for a minimum of one year before they will begin to consider you “potentially” eligible for a traditional life insurance policy.
+Most life insurance companies (if not all) are going to want to see that you have thoroughly gone into remission and that you can demonstrate that you have been cancer/symptom-free for a minimum of one year before they will begin to consider you “potentially” eligible for a traditional life insurance policy.

-In the meantime, you may want to consider possibly purchasing a Guaranteed Issue Life Insurance Policy or an Accidental Death Policy until which time you may be eligible for a tradition life insurance policy.
+In the meantime, you may consider purchasing a Guaranteed Issue Life Insurance Policy or an Accidental Death Policy until you become eligible for a traditional life insurance policy.

 But remember…